DoctorMcKay/node-steam-user/README.md

 console.log(SteamUser.formatCurrency(123.45, SteamUser.ECurrencyCode.EUR)); // 123,45€
 ```

+### generateAuthCode(secret[, timeOffset])
+- `secret` - A `Buffer` containing your shared secret
+- `timeOffset` - The number of seconds by which your local clock is off from the Steam servers.
+Defaults to 0.

+Generates a 5-digit alphanumeric Steam Guard code for use with two-factor mobile authentication.

 # Options

 There are a number of options which can control the behavior of the `SteamUser` object.
 They are: